 The obstacle avoidance system gives this robot the ability to avoid obstacles within a size threshold.

-I ran the S6 MaxV through a gamut of tests on hard floors and carpets to see how well it picks up different types of debris.
+I ran the S6 MaxV through a gamut of tests on hard floors and carpets to see how well it picks up different debris types.

 Here are the overall scores.